navigation

 Why is it worth mixing push and pull strategies?

 The effective use of tools that make up a communication strategy depends primarily on the complementarity of individual activities.
 The first step in creating an effective communication strategy, involving the use of "pull" and "push" tools, is a thorough understanding of customers: their needs, decision-making processes, expectations, methods of problem solving and obtaining information.
 Satisfying customers' needs is not enough.
 It also matters enterprise competitiveness.
-The organization must create a competitive advantage, i.e. give a reason why its offer will be noticed and selected.
+An organization must create a competitive advantage, that is, give a reason why its offer will be noticed and selected.

 The real source of stable growth and profitability of the company is the loyalty of valuable customers.
 Customers are now assets of an enterprise: the longer they are kept, the more they contribute to value creation.
 Communication strategies like "pull"Attract the attention of recipients, while strategies such as"push”They maintain mutual relations.